dreamalligator/vondrak/vondrak/docs/examples.rst

     p0 = compute_polaris(2000)
     print('The position of Polaris at J2000 is \n{}'.format(p0))
     epj = 100000
-    P = v.ltp_PBMAT(epj) # Precession matrix, GCRS
+    P = v.ltp_pbmat(epj) # Precession matrix, GCRS
     p1 = compute_polaris(epj)
     p1 = v.pdp(P, p1)
     print('The new position of Polaris in 100000 years is \n{}'.format(p1))

 .. parsed-literal::

     The position of Polaris at J2000 is
     [[ 0.01012733]
      [ 0.00789705]
      [ 0.99991753]]
     The new position of Polaris in 100000 years is
     [[ 0.31728427]
      [-0.15847663]
      [ 0.9349951 ]]